 This course will provide teachers with information on theory and practice in bilingual/multicultural special education with emphasis on language and culture, assessment practices, and learning styles of bilingual children and diverse ethnicities.
 Field Experience Required.
-Credits: 3 Prerequisites: Admission to STEP

 SPED 490: Internship for Collaborative Special Education - K-6